memfault/interrupt/_posts/2019-10-22-best-and-worst-gcc-clang-compiler-flags.md

  ^~~~~~~~~~~~~~
 ```

 > NOTE: Structure packing is extremely common in embedded devices.
-The use case is typically when
+The use case
-> some kind of data is being serialized and sent out over a transport or saved to some kind of
+> is typically when some kind of data is being serialized and sent out over a
-> persistent storage.
-This is done to save space and be portable -- compilers may pad the
+> transport or saved to some kind of persistent storage.
+This is done to save
+> space and be portable -- compilers may pad the same struct differently.
+For
-> same struct differently.
-For example, on a 64 bit architecture, a struct is
+> example, on a 64 bit architecture, a struct is typically padded such that it
-> typically padded such that it winds up 8 byte aligned whereas on a 32bit architecture structs are
+> winds up 8 byte aligned whereas on a 32bit architecture structs are usually
-> usually padded to be 4 byte aligned.
-If you are passing data between these two architectures with the same
+> padded to be 4 byte aligned.
+If you are passing data between these two
-> struct definition and things are unpacked, the two structures would not be equivalent!
-To pack individual
+> architectures with the same struct definition and things are unpacked, the two
+> structures would not be equivalent!
+To pack individual structures, you can use
-> structures, you can use the "packed" attribute.
-It's still a good idea to naturally align the
+> the "packed" attribute.
+It's still a good idea to naturally align the members
-> members within a struct when possible for minimal code size usage and performance.
+> within a struct when possible for minimal code size usage and performance; see
+> [above](#-wpadded) for information on struct padding!

 ### -ffast-math